 As for Venice, it floods every autumn and winter, and November is the worst month.
 They call it Acqua Alta, and it has a lot to do with the tides.
 They sound a siren 3 or 4 hours before a high tide to warn that it is about to flood.

 The riots: there's an ongoing protest against budget cuts which flares up into a demonstration and maybe a riot from time t time.
 But it's usually limited to areas close to government buildings, it's not like they charge through the Pantheon.
-If you do see a big public gathering, simply walk away and don't get involved. over 6 years ago
+If you do see a big public gathering, simply walk away and don't get involved. almost 7 years ago